 You'll have the chance take a guided tour of Petra, an ancient city in the desert with buildings carved out of the sandstone.
 The Independent says this city is "one of the world's most compelling historical sites, up there with the Taj Mahal and the Pyramids for romance and visual drama".

-Then visit Little Petra, Siq Al Barid (Cold Canyon), thought to have served as an agricultural centre, trading suburb and resupply post for camel caravans visiting Petra.
+Then why not visit Little Petra, Siq Al Barid (Cold Canyon), thought to have served as an agricultural centre, trading suburb and resupply post for camel caravans visiting Petra.
 The surrounding area is picturesque and fun to explore, especially as it is home to some of the oldest settlements in the world.
 Before taking a trip through Wadi Rum, known as the "Valley of the Moon" for its desert landscape.
 'Wadi Rum is everything you’d expect of a quintessential desert: it is violent and moody as the sun slices through chiselled siqs (canyons) at dawn or melts the division between rock and sand at dusk; it is exacting on the Bedouin who live in it and vengeful on those who ignore its dangers' (Lonely Planet).

 Jordan is spectacular, safe and friendly...
 (The Guardian)